What is a postnuptial agreement in California?

-Postnuptial agreements are a newer phenomenon but they are certainly increasing in popularity.
+Postnuptial agreements here in California are a newer phenomenon but they are certainly increasing in popularity.

-When is a postnuptial agreement typically drawn up?
+When is a postnuptial agreement typically drawn up in California?

-What are the benefits of having a postnuptial agreement?
+What are the benefits of having a postnuptial agreement in California?

 Should the marriage ultimately end in divorce, provisions in the postnuptial agreement such as division of assets, spousal support payments, a division of debt, and the way in which any children will receive a child support will already be determined.
 This will save lawyers’ fees and, undoubtedly, headaches, as the couple will not be required to hash out these arrangements while in the midst of a divorce.
 Setting up a postnup while both partners are still committed to the marriage and before the animosity that is often a part of divorce takes over is a far simpler plan.